abhishekgupta07/laravel-webapp-api-demo/readme.md

 ## Contact

-If you discover any security related issues, please email [abhishekgupta07@yahoo.com](mailto:abhishekgupta07@yahoo.com).
+If you discover any issues, please email [abhishekgupta07@yahoo.com](mailto:abhishekgupta07@yahoo.com).